Expedition — Being an Account in Words and Artwork of the 2358 A.D. Voyage to Darwin IV

 - Speculative Documentary

 - Starfish Aliens: Most of the species presented.
+Though granted, they typically evoke an earth animal in niche and design.

 - Surveillance Drone: in Alien Planet, three named after famous people.